 Photo Courtesy of Independent Shakespeare Co.

-*New applicants and applicants that did not receive funding the last time they applied to the Organizational Grant Program are required to attend an OGP workshop either in person or the online webinar.
+*New applicants and applicants that did not receive funding the last time they applied to the Organizational Grant Program are required to attend or review an OGP workshop or webinar.
 No exceptions will be made.

 OGP 1, 2, and 3 applicant organizations may request support for any one of the project categories below.
 OGP 4 applicant organizations must request funds for accessibility projects.
 Full project category descriptions and examples of projects by project category are provided below.

 - Sustainability: Provides support for existing artistic and/or administrative projects that help to sustain the mission and goals of arts organizations.

 - Organizational Capacity: Provides support for new projects that increase the organizational capacity and infrastructure of arts organizations.

 - Artistic Capacity: Provides support for new projects that increase the artistic capacity of arts organizations.

 - Accessibility: Provides support for new or existing projects that provide public access to arts activities and programs.